akalinow/TPCReco/README.md

 ## Run instructions:
 Update the  config/config_GUI.json with correct values for input date file (ROOT or GRAW), corresponding geometry file, and location of the resources directory.
-When reading a GRAW file one has to enter the resources direcotry, as GET software requires a lots of additional files.
+When reading a GRAW file one has to enter the resources directory, as GET software requires a lots of additional files.
+For reading in the online mode set  "mode":"online", and "dataFile": "directory_path".
+After aplication start click "Watch directory"

 ```
 cd resources